tirth24102006/RV32I-Single-Cycle-RISC-V-CPU/README.md

 x5 = 24 (expected 24)
 ```

-📸 See `io_wave.png` for the corresponding GTKWave waveform screenshot, and `schematic.png` for the full block-level datapath diagram.
+📸 See `console.png` for the terminal output shown above as an actual screenshot, `io_wave.png` for the corresponding GTKWave waveform, and `schematic.pdf` for the full block-level datapath diagram.

 ---